guiwitz/PyMicrofluidics/README.md

 # PyMicrofluidics

 PyMicrofluidics is a python module that allows you to create create complex DXF designs.
-It is specifically written for mirofluidics designs as it contains several pre-made classical microfluidics features in the form of parametrical functions (e.g. a sperpentine of adjustable size, alignement markers).
+It is specifically written for mirofluidics designs as it contains several pre-made classical microfluidics features in the form of parametrical functions (e.g. a serpentine of adjustable size, alignment markers).
 It also offers the possibility to easily create channels with rounded contours and fixed width, a feature often necessary in microfluidics applications.
 In addition, it allows one to easily handle the case of multi-layer design, where different layers are often printed one the two halves of a mask.